cradloff/text2epub/README.md

 `02_chapter_one.txt`, ...).
 The cover has to be named `cover.jpg` (or `cover.png`, `cover.gif` or `cover.svg`) and will be embedded in a html file.

+Filenames with special character such as whitespace, accents or umlauts will be renamed so the ebook contains only valid filenames in Ascii.
+This support is somewhat limited, e.g. cyryllic or greek letters wont be replaced.
+In these cases, rename your files so that they conform to the epub standard.

 ## Stylesheet
 You can provide a stylesheet for the complete book or for each content file.
 The global stylesheet must be named `book.css`, the other stylesheets